Groundhogs (The Bear): Plot

 In a flashback, Mikey helps Carmy with a meal in the kitchen.
 As Mikey mentions problems with his rental car business, Carmy suggests the idea of opening a restaurant.
 Despite some of Mikey's skepticism, Carmy claims that restaurants always bring good memories to everyone and they can make people happier.
 When Mikey asks what should it be called, Carmy suggests "Mikey's".
 Mikey says he has a better name.

 In present day, Carmy leaves for work.
 The Chicago Tribune review is seen on a newspaper with the headline: "BEAR Necessities Missing: The BEAR stumbles with culinary dissonance".
 At The Bear, he talks with Sydney over the review; the critic praised the food and the sandwich window, but criticized the menu's inconsistency and restaurant's chaotic atmosphere.
 While Carmy and Sydney try to move past it, both Richie and Tina aim to improve their skills after reading the review.
 Cicero visits the restaurant, and informs the staff that they will have two months to finally start turning a profit, as The Computer has concluded that payments and attendance could point to a dead business.
 If they fail to achieve it, the restaurant will be forced to close.

 As Richie begins to apologize for failing in identifying the critic, he gets into another argument with Carmy over taking the blame.
 Cicero and Computer agree that getting one Michelin star could save the business, but they also warn them to stop hiring people and wasting money.
 Richie then reveals that he actually already hired "non-negotiables": Jess, Garrett, and Rene from Ever.
 They help introduce a new system of communication with the staff, which will help them lose less time at work.
 During their first night together as a staff, they manage to work together while avoiding problems.
-During this, Carmy stares at the countdown, exasperated.
+The episode ends with a montage of timers and clocks, and Carmy looking at the countdown timer, anxious, or perhaps in anticipation.